Complete Technical Specifications

-Big-wheel scooters — often called maxi scooters — have quietly become one of the fastest-growing segments in the two-wheeler world.
-And it’s not hard to see why.
+The Market Trend: Big-wheel scooters — often called maxi scooters — have quietly become one of the fastest-growing segments in the two-wheeler world.
 Larger wheels absorb shocks better, grip the road more confidently, and make every ride feel noticeably smoother than their small-wheeled counterparts.
-Whether you’re commuting through city traffic or cruising on the open road, wheel size makes a bigger difference than most riders realize.

 Let's roll.